Futures rise as growth stocks bounce, economic data eyed

-Megacap technology-related companies including Apple Inc (AAPL.O), Microsoft Corp (MSFT.O), Amazon.com Inc (AMZN.O), Facebook Inc (FB.O) and Alphabet Inc (GOOGL.O) rose between 0.3% and 0.9% in premarket trading.
+Megacap technology-related companies including Apple Inc, Microsoft Corp, Amazon.com Inc, Facebook Inc and Alphabet Inc rose between 0.3% and 0.9% in premarket trading.

-Value stocks, that stand to benefit more from economic recovery, also gained, with oil major Chevron Corp (CVX.N) adding 1.3%, lender Goldman Sachs Group Inc (GS.N) up 0.7% and heavy machinery maker Caterpillar Inc (CAT.N) gaining 0.3%.
+Value stocks, that stand to benefit more from economic recovery, also gained, with oil major Chevron Corp adding 1.3%, lender Goldman Sachs Group Inc up 0.7% and heavy machinery maker Caterpillar Inc gaining 0.3%.

 The initial comments made by Yellen deepened a sell-off in tech stocks on Tuesday.